-Creating your Project
+Creating Your Project

 This section will guide you through creating your project and linking it to a local development server.

 You can download the Visual Studio 2022 project template for Carbon below.
-This acts as a self contained server and development environment for Carbon Plugins.
+This acts as a self-contained server and development environment for Carbon plugins.

 Features:

-- Batch file to download the Carbon QuickStart Repository.
+- Batch file to download the Carbon QuickStart Repository

 - Preconfigured